 Stories, myths & legends, letters, descriptions, reports, diaries, poems, riddles, arguments, explanations, speeches and interviews.

-If you would like to know which particular type of writing your child is learning, please refer to the Parent Curriculum Overview section of this website.
+If you would like to know which particular type of writing your child is learning, please refer to the Parent Curriculum Information section of this website.

-Children are given a level in reading and writing each half term.
-The levels are from the National Curriculum.
-Every child in school knows what level they are working at and their target level for the end of the year.
-They also know what they need to do to achieve this.
+Children are assessed in reading and writing each half term.
+Every child in school knows what their individual target is and what they need to do to achieve this.
 If you are unsure what level your child is working at or their targets, please ask their teacher.